Botanical Ingredient

 Achillea millefolium

-White yarrow (Achillea millefolium) is one of the oldest medicinal herbs on record — its use has been documented for over 60,000 years, evidenced by yarrow pollen found with Neanderthal remains at a burial site in Shanidar Cave, Iraq.
-Named for Achilles, who legend holds used it to staunch the wounds of his soldiers, yarrow remains one of the finest wound herbs in the botanical world.
-Its active compounds — achillin, azulene, and flavonoids — are strongly anti-inflammatory, antimicrobial, and hemostatic.
+White yarrow (Achillea millefolium) is one of the oldest herbs on record — its use has been documented for over 60,000 years, evidenced by yarrow pollen found with Neanderthal remains at a burial site in Shanidar Cave, Iraq.
+Named for Achilles, who legend holds used it for his soldiers, yarrow remains one of the most historically significant herbs in the botanical world.
+Its compounds — achillin, azulene, and flavonoids — contribute to its rich botanical profile.

 Traditional Uses

-- Traditional fever herb across European and Native American medicine
+- Traditional herb across European and Native American herbalism

-- Skin-calming treatment for eczema and irritated skin
+- Traditionally used for soothing and calming skin

 Key Properties